Child Study Team and SAP

 Child Study Team

 In addition to academic interventions, the Child Study Team may consider a referral to a program such as the Student Assistance Program (SAP), or the Effective School Solutions program (ESS) when appropriate.
-Before a learner can participate in the SAP or ESS program, parent approval is needed.
+Before a student can participate in the SAP or ESS program, parent approval is needed.

 Student Assistance Program